Neondertalec/e2mmt/README.md

         radius: 5,
         speed: 5,
         aditional:{//this and everything inside is optional
-          switchTime: 2000//works only if the enemy type incudes switch }
+          switchTime: 2000,//works only if the enemy type incudes switch
+          auraSize: 200//works only if the enemy has an aura }
       }
     ]